chaoshaowei/adsbexchange-kml/README.md

 Currently, the option of using the code requires you to modify the `download.py` file, and change the reg and/or the date.

 Maybe there will be graphical interface to get tracks in the future.

+## Limitations

+This tool relies on the Transponder Mode-S code of the airplane, and can only download 24 hour period of a GMT day of an airplane once a time.

 ## Notice